elasticrash/GeoExtGenericApp/README.md

 *Work on progress*
 - A Java BackEnd with ~~SQLite~~ PostgreSQL
 - Sql Scripts for building the database
-- Select Areas and Layers Save them to db and download them later as Shapefiles
+- Select Areas and Layers Save them to db and download them later as Shapefiles (almost there still got a couple of bugs)

 *Comming Soon*
 - Add/Remove Layers